RedHopper/RedHopper/README.md

 My main programming language is Python.
 My secondary languages are: C/C++.
 I use them when best perfomance is the goal.
 For example when making a game with specific perfomace target, which can't be achieved with other popular game engines.
-In this my main tool is OpenGL.
+In this case my main tool is OpenGL.
 I code in C# to make games on Unity game engine.
 I have experience in SQL, pandas, numpy.